MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

    > [!NOTE]
    > If there are more than one environment, you need to select the environment you want to preview as shown in the image:

-## Sync local changes to Dev Portal
+## Sync local changes to Developer Portal

-After previewing the manifest file, you can sync your local changes to Dev Portal by the following ways:
+After previewing the manifest file, you can sync your local changes to Developer Portal by the following ways:

 > [!NOTE]
-> For more information on developer portal, see [Developer Portal for Teams](../concepts/build-and-test/teams-developer-portal.md).
+> For more information on Developer Portal, see [Developer Portal for Teams](../concepts/build-and-test/teams-developer-portal.md).

 1. Deploy Teams app manifest.